ldesgoui/tf2-comp-fixes/README.md

 | sm_rest_in_peace_rick_may                | 128 | 128   | 0     | 255 | 128 | 0    |
 | sm_winger_jump_bonus_when_fully_deployed | 1   | 0     | 1     | 0   | 0   | 0    |

+**Leagues should not rely on presets as part of their server configurations.**

 Every feature is active immediately when the cvar is enabled except for features that hook short-lived entities, in which case the feature will apply if the entity was created when the feature was enabled.
 For now this includes: